 David received his Bachelor of Arts degree from the University of Pennsylvania.
 He received a Master of Architecture degree from Syracuse University, where he taught freehand drawing and was awarded a Graduate Fellowship.
 His work has been published in The New York Times, Interior Design, Real Estate Weekly, The Real Estate Journal, Architectural Record, Contract Design, and New York Magazine.

-Mr. Piaker is a registered architect in the states of New York and New Jersey.
+Mr. Piaker is a registered architect in the states of New York, Pennsylvania and New Jersey.
 He is a member of the American Institute of Architects, National Council of Architectural Registration Boards, and the Board of Directors of 685 West End Avenue Corporation.
 He is also currently Chairman of the Board of Directors of Endicott Coil Company and Endicott Research Group, a pair of upstate New York manufacturing companies.

 Contact David at firstname.lastname@example.org

-Mark Elman has been with Fifield Piaker Elman Architects for nearly 20 years and became a principal in 2002.
-He has served as project architect for many of the firm’s most challenging projects for commercial, retail and residential clients, and he leads the firm’s residential practice in New Jersey.
+Mark Elman has been with Fifield Piaker Elman Architects for more than 30 years and became a principal in 2002.
+He has served as project architect for many of the firm’s most challenging projects for commercial, retail and residential clients, and he leads the firm’s practice in New Jersey.
 Mr. Elman is a talented designer and detailer whose focus is on creating architecture that is expressive of and appropriate to its time and physical context.
 He is a creative problem solver and brings to the practice great enthusiasm for and knowledge of new and innovative building materials.
 Mark has a great breadth of experience in the renovation of existing structures and in researching unusual solutions for new construction.
 Additionally, he is skilled in historic preservation and the restoration of landmarked structures.

 Mark received his Bachelor of Architecture degree from Syracuse University in 1980 and spent a year abroad studying at the Architectural Association in London, England.
 He is a registered architect in the state of New York.